 “Skyhold,” Cullen agreed.
 It was rather strange to think they’d never left the place.
 Judging by how high the sun was in the sky, his officers would soon be prowling the castle, looking for him.
 It was surprising that no search party had interrupted their meeting.
 Thank the Maker that they hadn’t, Cullen thought.

 At this, Kate grabbed her tea tankard from the ramparts and turned toward the walkway.
 Cullen fell in step beside her, keeping pace with her strides.
 But as they walked, Cullen didn’t feel any more at ease.
 It wasn’t just the near-kiss that bothered him, nor the way it had been spectacularly aborted.
-Rather, something else had happened just now - something more than the lyrium confession or the protocols that had followed it.
-That unknown something excited Cullen and frightened him all at once.
-Cullen had no idea how he’d managed to gain a friend who would stand by him as he battled a lyrium addiction.
-And he certainly didn’t know how to keep such a friend.
+Rather, something else had happened just now - something more than the lyrium confession or Kate’s offers of help or the protocols or even that awkward embrace at the end.
+That unknown something-more excited Cullen and frightened him all at once.

 “So,” Kate’s voice startled him out of his thoughts.
 Cullen glanced over at her.
 She walked beside him, eyes on the ground, her tea-tankard dangling from her fingers.